 Port of Newcastle recognises its responsibility to manage the port in a way that minimises its impacts on the local environment and is committed to adopting sustainable practices.

 The Port of Newcastle recently launched a new campaign to highlight how it manages the environmental impacts of port operations and development.
-Port of Newcastle works hard to manage limit the impact of port operations on surrounding areas and has identified four key themes guiding its approach:
+Port of Newcastle works hard to manage limit the impact of port operations on surrounding areas and has identified five key themes guiding its approach:

 - Managing our environmental footprint

 Port of Newcastle is committed to adopting sustainable practices.
 As an active member of the Office of Environment and Heritage Sustainability Advantage initiative, Port of Newcastle seeks to continually improve on these sustainable practices.

 Port of Newcastle has a multi-faceted and extraordinarily rich history, which

 Within the Port there are a number of individual and groups of heritage items that have been recognised in the State Environmental Planning Policy (Three Ports) 2013, including buildings, navigations structures, trees and relics.